 Redirecting your cat’s hunting instincts through frequent play is one of the most effective methods.
 Play provides mental stimulation for your cat and helps to satisfy their hunting desires.
 The best toys to use for this purpose are feather teasers (or basically any toy which will move).
 This type of play is especially important for indoor cats as they’re not given the opportunities to hunt naturally, which may cause problems in your home such as biting or pouncing on your feet or being destructive.

 2. Get them a collar with a bell on it

 Break-away collars with a bell fitted on them have proven to be very effective at stopping cats hunting.
-A recent study by the RSPB found that cats with a bell on their collar catch 41% fewer birds and 34% fewer mammals that those without one.
+A recent study by the RSPB found that cats with a bell on their collar catch 41?wer birds and 34?wer mammals than those without one.
 If you are considering a collar with a bell, always make sure that it’s a safety one which will quickly release if your cat gets caught on anything.